This essay received an Honorable Mention in the Graduate Category of the Oxford Uehiro Prize in Practical Ethics 2017

 THE IDEA OF ‘THE PRIZE’

 Though prize-giving is prolific in our current institutional culture, we lack any analytically clear literature on what constitutes a ‘prize’.
 There is, however, some work focusing on the philosophical concept of ‘the gift’, most notably Derrida’s argument that the ‘true’ gift is impossible as we can never eliminate the possibility of the counter-gift.
-Unlike gifts, prizes depend upon a reciprocal process; you receive a prize in virtue of being or doing something.

 The views, opinions and positions expressed by these authors and blogs are theirs and do not necessarily represent that of the Bioethics Research Library and Kennedy Institute of Ethics or Georgetown University.